Wesley1808/ServerCore/README.md

 ```
 ## License

-ServerCore includes ports of patches from repositories such as PaperMC and Purpur.\
+ServerCore contains several ports based on patches from repositories such as PaperMC, Purpur and Airplane.\
 If a file uses the GPL-3.0 license it will be stated at the top.
 All other files are licensed under MIT.